All You Need To Know About Leopard Geckos

 Leopard Gecko Behaviors

 Like all reptiles, leopard geckos tend to express themselves through behavior, actions, and body languages.
-To name a few, these include climbing in surfaces, creating weird sounds, biting their tails, flipping their tongues, or digging substrates.
+These include climbing on surfaces, creating weird sounds, biting their tails, flipping their tongues, or digging substrates.

-• While it is normal for pet geckos to climb their tanks, sometimes, it could also mean that they do not feel good.
-Because they are naturally nocturnal and be inactive during the day, this activity could mean that they feel ill or are uncomfortable with the temperature.
+• While it is normal for pet geckos to climb their tanks, sometimes, it could also mean they do not feel good.
+Because they are naturally nocturnal and inactive during the day, this activity could mean they feel ill or are uncomfortable with the temperature.

-• Aside from climbing, leopard geckos also create high-pitched sounds or shrieks especially when they are frightened or shocked.
+• Aside from climbing, leopard geckos also create high-pitched sounds or shrieks, especially when frightened or shocked.
 This behavior is more common in juvenile geckos than in adults.

-• The biting of tails among leopard geckos usually happen during mating.
-This behavior is exhibited by male geckos to show dominance over their mate.
+• The biting of tails among leopard geckos usually happens during mating.
+Male geckos exhibit this behavior to show dominance over their mate.

 • The flicking of their tongues is another interesting behavior of leopard geckos.
-By doing this, they become familiarized within their environment; thus allowing them to sense everything around them.
+By doing this, they become familiarized with their environment; thus allowing them to sense everything around them.

 • Last but not least is the digging behavior of geckos.
-Normally, this is practiced by pregnant female leopard geckos; however, males also do this sometimes.
-The reason behind this is to move the substrate (usually sand), so they can burrow themselves in it.
+Normally, this is practiced by pregnant female leopard geckos; however, males do this sometimes.
+The reason is to move the substrate (usually sand), so they can burrow themselves.

 Leopard Gecko Adaptation